BryleHelll/android-vshell/README.md

 # vShell

-> Actually, that's a relaunch of Alpine Term project.
-Even though setup is
-> different, the whole idea to bring terminal app powered by virtual machine
-> is just in its early versions (v0.x - v3.x).

 > vShell is an example of how Android terminal apps can look like after
 > Google enforces its execve() lockdown: https://github.com/termux/termux-app/issues/1072

+> vShell is a fork of Termux application but is not its replacement.

 vShell is a virtual shell environment application for the Android OS.
 It provides a virtual machine running small Linux distribution ready for the